 In 2014, the University for Continuing Education Krems obtained the right to offer PhD programs based on top-notch research and instruction.
-In 2015, AQ Austria, the quality assurance agency of Austrian universities, accredited the first two PhD programs of the university: Migration Studies and Regenerative Medicine.
+All our PhD programs are accredited by AQ Austria, the quality assurance agency of Austrian universities:

 Rooted in Research

 The PhD programs are integrated in the research fields of regenerative medicine and migration.
 The PhD programs are complementing the scientific excellence in research.
 The students – approximately five per year in each of the programs – take part in third-party funded research projects, on the basis of which they are employed while at the same time participating in cutting edge research.
 The PhD programs at the University for Continuing Education Krems are characterized by intensive guidance in a structured but flexible project-oriented research scheme, where Summer Schools and scientific colloquia are the locus for reflection and mentoring.

 The main objective is to raise the skills and competencies of the students such that they are able to make original scientific contributions to their chosen fields of research.
 In the course of their studies, students will have an opportunity to obtain deeper knowledge and understanding of interdisciplinary approaches and scholarly communication, in addition to gaining a solid foundation in their respective specializations.

 During the project-oriented, six semester programs, the students will not only be exposed to the latest research findings and methods but will also and above all be encouraged to develop their own research topics; they will find the support needed to establish themselves in the research field and the scientific community.